Thommil/tge/README.md

 See it in action in [tge-examples](https://github.com/thommil/tge-examples) and look below for more details.

+An online demo (Work in Progress) is also available here : [http://tge-demo.thommil.com](http://tge-demo.thommil.com)

 ## TGE Core
 Core implements a minimal runtime for several platforms:
   * Windows, MacOS & Linux